12. Data frames#

 ## 6 4.0 2 -0.65057 u

-Show how we can do the above also via the replacement version of split.
+Show how we can perform the above also via the replacement version of split.

 (x <- `row.names<-`(ToothGrowth[sample(NROW(ToothGrowth), 10), ], NULL))